TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-03-15-monorepo-on-the-rise-in-php.md

 That's how [`shopsys/monorepo-tools`](https://github.com/shopsys/monorepo-tools), that covers both build and split was given birth by [Petr Heinz](https://github.com/PetrHeinz).

 It's slowly getting better with monorepo in PHP.
 But still many people don't know what is difference between *a monorepo* and *a monolith*.

-## Where you can Learn More?

-Follow the post cluster → [Monorepo From Zero to Hero](/cluster/monorepo-from-zero-to-hero/)